NOTE: The way in which solicitors will train and qualify will change once the new Solicitors Qualifying Examination (SQE) takes effect.

 Wondering what the different pathways to law are?

 Whether you’re looking to complete an apprenticeship after your GCSEs or the LPC after your LLB law degree, there are many different routes to law – whether you’re interested in becoming a barrister, solicitor, paralegal or chartered legal executive.
-The flow diagram below shows all the different pathways to law, from GCSEs to qualification.
+See all the legal profiles here.